Non-Monetary News in Central Bank Communication

 Date Written: December 16, 2018

-Using evidence from four major central banks and a comprehensive classification of events, we decompose news conveyed by central banks into news about monetary policy, economic growth, and separately, shocks to risk premia.
-Our approach exploits high-frequency comovement of stocks and interest rates combined with monotonicity restrictions across the yield curve.
+Using evidence from four major central banks, we decompose news conveyed by central-bank communication into news about monetary policy (monetary news), as well as non-monetary news, i.e., news about economic growth and news affecting financial risk premia.
+Our approach exploits high-frequency comovement of stocks and interest rates combined with monotonicity restrictions across maturities in the yield curve.
 We find significant differences in the news composition depending on the communication channel used by central banks.
-Non-monetary news prevails in about 40% of policy decision announcements by the Fed and the ECB, and this fraction is even higher for communications that provide context to policy decisions such as press conferences.
-We show that non-monetary news accounts for a significant part of financial markets' reaction during the financial crisis and in the early recovery, while monetary shocks gain importance since 2013.
+Monetary news prevails in policy decision announcements.
+However, the non-monetary component accounts for more than half of communications that provide context to policy decisions such as press conferences and minutes.
+We show that non-monetary news drives a significant part of financial markets' reaction during the financial crisis and in the early recovery, while monetary news gains importance since 2013.

 Keywords: central bank communication, monetary policy shocks, yield curve, stock-bond comovement, central bank information effects, risk premia